dotnetcore/FlubuCore/docs/en/buildscript-fundamentals.md

 }
 ```

-* First parameter is the method or property argument will be passed through. values set in method parameters are default values if argument is not specified when running the build script.
+* First parameter is the method or property argument that will be passed through. values set in method parameters are default values if argument is not specified when running the build script.
 * Second parameter is the argument key.
-* Third optional parameter is help that it will be displayed in detailed target help.
+* Third optional parameter is help that will be displayed in detailed target help.
 If parameter is not set then default generated help will be displayed.

  `Dotnet flubu compile -solution=someothersolution.sln`